connectrpc/connect-go/README.md

 Connect is a slim library for building browser and gRPC-compatible HTTP APIs.
-You write a short [Protocol Buffer][protobuf] schema and implement your application logic, and Connect generates code to handle marshaling, routing, error handling, and content type negotiation.
+You write a short [Protocol Buffer][protobuf] schema and implement your application logic, and Connect generates code to handle marshaling, routing, compression, and content type negotiation.
 It also generates an idiomatic, type-safe client.
 Handlers and clients support three protocols: gRPC, gRPC-Web, and Connect's own protocol.